crustio/crust-wiki/docs/glossary.md

 **Node/Chain Node** - When the term "node" is used in relation to Crust chain or GPoS, it broadly refers to all the nodes that make up the blockchain.
 As such, the Crust chain is composed of many Validator and Candidate nodes.

-**Stake** - Nodes in Crust Network race for validators or compete for block generation by staking.
-The staking can be sourced either from nodes' self-staking or from the guarantee by the guarantors.
+**Staking** - In the Crust network, nodes compete to become validators by staking, and Validators compete to generate blocks by staking.
+Nodes can increase their total staking amount by self-staking or obtaining guarantees from guarantors.

-**Guarantor** - Users who hold CRUs can obtain income by guaranteeing a Validator or a Candidate.
+**Guarantor** - Users who hold CRUs can obtain GPoS reward by guaranteeing a Validator or a Candidate.
 [Reference reading](guarantor.md).

 **Era** - A 6-hour interval.
 In Crust Network, validators will be re-elected and the rewards of the previous Era will be settled in each new Era.

 **Session**- A 1-hour process.
 In each session, the validator online verification will be conducted and the kick-out check mechanism will be triggered.

 **Slot** - A 6-second block generation cycle.